mgalos999/d2-mapper/README.md

 ## TODO

-* Viewbox alignment needs to be improved, seems to be a tricky thing to solve
+* Getting an isometric perspective to work is tricky to get right, it's a flat top down perspective for now
-* Special icons/markings for exits and special items to be improved
+* Special icons/markings for exits and special items to be improved (bosses, special chests etc)